Join the Seattle Audubon volunteer community! We provide the power to Seattle Audubon's programs, and have fun doing it.

 Spring FUN (Finding Urban Nature)

 Do you know how spiders navigate their own webs without getting stuck, or why tree leaves are different shapes?
 Explore these and other fun science topics with Seattle Audubon's FUN program.

 The FUN program introduces 3rd grade students to the nature in their schoolyard habitat and examines how each organism depends on others to survive.
 Volunteers lead small groups of four to seven students through a series of outdoor investigations, which teach kids to use their senses and scientific practices to discover the importance of urban biodiversity firsthand.

 Four lessons in the fall and four more in the spring give students the opportunity to build knowledge and observe seasonal changes in their schoolyard habitats.
-We still need volunteers who can join for some lessons at schools in Northeast Seattle (near Meadowbrook), Fremont, and West Seattle.

-Contact FUNvolunteer@seattleaudubon.org to receive an application.
+Contact Wendy at FUNvolunteer@seattleaudubon.org to receive an application and background check instructions.